brywiser/bbrouder-food-blog/_recipes/cajunChickenPasta.md

 layout: single
 ---

-Look now further for a pretty quick and easy weeknight dinner that everyone will love.
+Look no further for a pretty quick and easy dinner that everyone will love.
 A friend of mine made this for us one day after golf and it was amazing.
-Its super easy with not a ton of ingredients, for the cajun seasoning, I used Frank's Redhot seasoning.
+Its super easy with not a ton of ingredients.
+For the cajun seasoning, I used Frank's Red Hot seasoning.
 You can use whatever cajun seasoning you have, or make your own from scratch!
-Its also nice thats theres a gap to let the pasta cook, during that time you can clean up, or get side dishes ready.
+Its also nice thats theres a time gap to let the pasta cook, during that time you can clean up, or get side dishes ready.

 {% include print.html %}